WordPress/gutenberg/data/README.md

 A higher-order component is a function which accepts a [component](https://github.com/WordPress/gutenberg/tree/master/element) and returns a new, enhanced component.
 A stateful user interface should respond to changes in the underlying state and updates its displayed element accordingly.
 WordPress uses higher-order components both as a means to separate the purely visual aspects of an interface from its data backing, and to ensure that the data is kept in-sync with the stores.

-In the React/Redux ecosystem, this distinction is often labelled [_Presentational and Container Components_](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
-[React Redux](https://github.com/reactjs/react-redux) is the official bindings between React and Redux for providing this behavior.
-The higher-order components offered in the data module are very much like React Redux's `connect` function, but offered as independent functions for retrieving and manipulating data: `withSelect` and `withDispatch`.

 #### `withSelect( mapSelectToProps: Function ): Function`

 Use `withSelect` to inject state-derived props into a component.
 Passed a function which returns an object mapping prop names to the subscribed data source, a higher-order component function is returned.
 The higher-order component can be used to enhance a presentational component, updating it automatically when state changes.
 The mapping function is passed the [`select` function](#select) and the props passed to the original component.